Percentage rollouts

 Rolling out by context attribute

-You can assign variations to contexts based on any attribute in the "by context" and "by attribute" menus.
+You can assign variations to contexts through a percentage rollout based on any attribute in the "Context kind" and "Attribute" menus.

 For example, you can roll out a feature to 25% of user contexts, but instead of being assigned to a variation randomly by key, each end user will be assigned to a variation based on the value of the "country" attribute in their user context.
 This ensures that LaunchDarkly assigns all customers with matching attribute-value pairs to the same variation.
 To learn more about attributes, read Context attributes.